Halloween, a time of ghouls and ghosts, is an ideal occasion to stop energy vampires from stealing your electricity and money.

 We both work out of our home so perhaps have more equipment that some people.
-Our home is in area with not infrequent power outages so we both have UPS (uninterrupted power supply) units under our desks.
-In the event of a power outage they keep our equipment on long enough to save files and power down safely.
+Our home is in an area with not infrequent power outages so we both have UPS (uninterrupted power supply) units under our desks.
+In the event of a power outage, they keep our equipment on long enough to save files and power down safely.

 The UPS units are our top standby power users but we decided we need to keep them on.
 I purchased a smart power strip to plug my equipment into which is then plugged into the UPS.
 The UPS protects the equipment when it is on and the power strip eliminates standby power when equipment is turned off.
-Our Ethernet switches are plugged into the always on outlets.
+Our Ethernet switches are plugged into the always-on outlets.
 I didn’t particularly want to crawl under my desk twice a day to turn the power strip on or off, or have it and all its cables on top of my desk.
-So I paid a few bucks extra for smart power strip with a remote switch I put on top of my desk.
+So I paid a few bucks extra for a smart power strip with a remote switch I put on top of my desk.
 Cool.